angrybacon/doomsday-wiki/markdown/appendices/faq.md

 actually part of the resolution.
 You will not lose your life for putting Doomsday on the stack!
 Despite what the colon present may imply, the resolution of the card is *not* an activated ability.
-I have had an opponent before who read my card and asked a nearby judge "Can I name this card with {{Pithing Needle}}" to which the judge quite correctly replied: "Yes".
-My opponent then proceeded to play said {{Pithing Needle}} on the card and was quite put out that it did not work the way they had hoped it would.
+I have had an opponent before who read my card and asked a nearby judge "Can I name this card with :card[Pithing Needle]" to which the judge quite correctly replied: "Yes".
+My opponent then proceeded to play said :card[Pithing Needle] on the card and was quite put out that it did not work the way they had hoped it would.

 Before the next point let's take a look at the updated Oracle wording on the A25